bigsk1/podcast-ai/README.md

 ## Configuration Options

 All configuration options are set through the .env file.
 See the sample .env file above for common settings.
+Also make sure you have your elevenlabs voice id's.
+The provided example voice id's in voices.json won't work for you, each account has it's own specific id's to match there api key.

 ## Examples